osmiumostrich/ArrowForce_Threat_Intelligence_Feeds/HowTo.md

 6. Change the category to `Redirect to Block Portal`
 Note: You must have DNS filtering enabled & applied to a firewall poclicy, if you don't have this the threat feed is useless!
 ---

-## 📝 Adding Entries to the Feed

-Each entry in `blacklist.txt` must be on its own line.
-Supported formats include: